July 19, 2017

 Applying for a Home Equity Loan?
 Get Help from LUSO Federal Credit Union

 If you are looking for a home equity loan in Hampden County and the surrounding areas, LUSO Federal Credit Union can help you.
 We provide a number of loans to our customers to suit their individual needs.
 We offer fixed rate home equity loans, and we can also help you manage your finances to get in control of your situation.
 Our professionals can help you assess your debt and provide effective solutions or loans to keep your credit score up.
 Our multitude of services include mortgage advising, credit card debt consolidation, saving for future goals, and setting you up with the loans you need.
 In person services are available in Wilbraham, and Ludlow, Massachusetts.
-Please contact our Ludlow branch at 1-(844) 587-6328, or our Wilbraham branch at 1-(800) 808-5876 to learn more.
+Please contact our Ludlow or Wilbraham branch at 1-(844) 587-6328.